matiaslopezd/XDebugger/README.md

 **A very lightweight library to create a production debugger with custom errors readable for humans.
 Includes errors in table format, logger and search methods with dynamic filters.**

-This library was destinated for debug in production and obtain errors in background, in readable format for any developer.
+This library was destinated for debug in development or production environment and obtain errors in background, in readable format for any developer.
 Also can disable console logs any time.

 # Installation :cd:
 ```html